-ACV can kill mites or lice that live on your flock.
-Just put a mixture of water and ACV in a spray bottle filled and spray it around the chickens.
+ACV can kill mites or lice that live in your flock.
+Just put a mixture of water and ACV in a spray bottle and spray it around the chickens.
 You can also use the solution to help eliminate any pesky critters.

-The low pH of the ACV is suitable for killing harmful bacteria and keep the waterer free from algae and gunk.
+The low pH of the ACV is suitable for killing harmful bacteria and keeping the water free from algae and gunk.
 Poultry Keeper recommends using 2 percent apple cider vinegar in your water solution.